 The Grand Poker Network is brand new, so the tournament offerings will not blow your socks off with six figure weekly guarantees.
 As it stands at the time of this review, the highest buy-in multi-table tournament is a fifteen dollar buyin.
 The largest guaranteed tournaments are $750 USD with a $7.70 buyin which runs every Friday, Saturday and Sunday.
 The tournament fee structure is ten percent across the board, which is typical for the current offering of tournament stakes.
 Grand Poker has been running a promotion since 2015 that has a number of "no buy-in" tournament offerings with guaranteeds ranging from $50 to $500.
 For smaller stakes tournament players, this is a great opportunity to build a bankroll versus soft competition with no rake!

 As a brand new network, this will be a great spot for micro stakes and small stakes poker players to duke it out with a very fishy player pool.
-In fact, the prior incarnation, the "pilot test" for Grand Poker if you will, was actually named "Fish Pond" in contrast to "Shark Tank" which is the Winning Poker Network offering that 5Dimes and its sister companies once offered to their poker clients.
+In fact, the prior incarnation, the "pilot test" for Grand Poker if you will, was actually named "Fish Pond" in contrast to "Shark Tank" which was the old network, Winning Poker Network, that 5Dimes used to be a part of.
+In early 2016, 5Dimes and its sister companies, stopped being a part of WPN and started offering the GPN exclusively to their poker clients.
 Anyone signing up with Professional Rakeback will have access to Grand Poker, however Winning Poker Network is no longer accessible through the 5Dimes group.

 GPN tournaments come in a variety of flavors including the traditional freeze out, rebuy and add on, shoot out, satellite, sit and go, freerolls and more.
 Players will find that their player points, earned at a rate of 250 per $1 paid in rake, will allow them not only to advance in monthly promotions, but will also purchase tournament and freeroll tickets.